Privacy Policy

 He can withdraw his consent at any time and as easily as he gave it.

-The person concerned by a processing operation may define guidelines relating to the storage, erasure and communication of their personal data after their death.
+The individual whose data is being processed may define guidelines regarding the storage, erasure, and communication of their personal data after their death.
 These guidelines may be general or specific.

-The person concerned by processing has the right to lodge a complaint with the supervisory authority (CNIL) .
+The person concerned by a processing has the right to lodge a complaint with the supervisory authority (CNIL) .